 If you want to take things a step further, consider going through your belongings one room at a time to sort out any broken or donatable items.
 Removing things like expired food, old children’s toys, or clothes that no longer fit can leave you with extra storage or even more space to leave open and refreshed in your home.

 If you’re a homeowner who finds yourself constantly stressed about maintaining appliances and avoiding a home emergency, look into appliance warranties that provide timely repair or replacement of items like your fridge and garage door opener.
 Also available for your home’s HVAC systems, these warranties can mean the difference between a broken air conditioner on a hot day and an efficient cooling system providing your family with fresh, clean air.
 This can contribute to your peace of mind all year long.

-Outside or in, spending some time alone with yourself this summer can do you a lot of good.
+Outside or in, spending some time alone with yourself can do you a lot of good.
 Consider setting aside some quiet time to meditate, pray, journal, or rest.
 These moments alone can help you get in touch with how you’re really feeling and where your mental health is at, away from opinion and outside influence.

 Perhaps the most important part of spending time alone is making sure you’re actually alone.
 This means removing any access you have to tech devices and finding a spot where you’ll remain uninterrupted.
 The more you practice this routine, the more comfortable you’re going to feel.
 Over time, these intentional moments can help you with goal-setting, communicating with others, and feeling more at ease.

 13. Spend time in community with others

 This might seem contradictory to what we talked about in the last section, but it’s important that you balance your moments alone with time spent building relationships.
 Whether you’re with family or friends, or in a community of faith, healthy relationships with others carry a lot of benefits for your mental and emotional health.